 Young Adult - Nicole Zoltack

-Mr. McMichaels hated me ever since he confiscated a story I wrote during class last week.
+Mr. McMichaels hated me ever since he confiscated a story I wrote during class.
 A story about an evil goblin warlord.
 Named McMichaels.

-I guess I can't blame him, but wouldn't most English teachers love students who wanted to be authors?
-But no. I was lucky he only threatened me with detention.
+I guess I can't blame him for that but wouldn't you think most English teachers would love students who wanted to be authors?

 "Riona?" someone called.